 Interacting with a police officer can be intimidating and frightening.
 Even though you have done nothing wrong, you need to treat the encounter with a police officer seriously.
 Your actions and what you say during the encounter can impact what happens next.

-Here are 6 questions you should ask during interactions with the police, according to our experienced criminal defense lawyers at Koenig & Owen, LLC.
+Here are 6 questions you should ask during interactions with the police, according to our experienced criminal defense lawyers at James D. Owen, LLC.

 What Do I Do if a Police Officer Stops Me?